 '''

 ./configure --enable-cuckoo

 ./configure --enable-magic

+./configure --enable-dotnet

-./configure --enable-cuckoo --enable-magic
+./configure --enable-cuckoo --enable-magic --enable-dotnet

 '''

-Modules usually depends on external libraries, depending on the modules you choose to install you'll need the following libraries:
+Modules usually depend on external libraries, depending on the modules you choose to install you'll need the following libraries:

 - cuckoo: Depends on Jansson for parsing JSON.
 Some Ubuntu and Debian versions already include a package named libjansson-dev, if sudo apt-get install libjansson-dev doesn't work for you then get the source code from its repository. - magic: Depends on libmagic, a library used by the Unix standard program file.
 Ubuntu, Debian and CentOS include a package libmagic-dev.
 The source code can be found here.